ankitAMD/Darkflow-object-detection/README.md

 https://github.com/ankitAMD/Darkflow-object-detection/blob/master/Custom%20Automated%20Testing%20images%20of%20Solar_Panel%20(using%20tiny-yolo.cfg%20and%20weights).ipynb

-If you like this details of this project, please click on star.
+If you like  Details on this project or might be useful for better understanding, please click on star.

 ##### This Video is Demo of the Object-Detection.